Maokai Build Guide by Teyso

 Spirit Stone will give you better sustain and bonus damage against neutral monsters to increase your clear speed.
 Get this as soon as you can.

-Boots of Speed help you control more of the map, and make ganking easier.
+Boots help you control more of the map, and make ganking easier.

-Chalice of Harmony is a good choice if your Mid-Laner needs blue buff after you get the first blue, or if you lose second or third blue to an invade.
+Chalice of Harmony is a good choice if your Mid-Laner needs blue buff after you get the first blue, or if you lose second and/or third blue to an invade.

-Seeker's Armguard gives AP for damage and clear speed, and armor so you can sustain better.
+Seeker's Armguard gives AP for damage and clear speed, and armor so you survive the jungle longer.
 It will grant passive bonus stats when you farm, and late game it builds into Zhonya's Hourglass which will allow you to initiate fights even if you are squishy.

 Spirit of the Spectral Wraith grants mana regeneration and spell vamp for sustain, CDR so you can spam your spells more, and bonus damage to neutral monsters to further increase your clear speed.

-Abyssal Scepter gives Magic resist for resistances, AP for damage, and passive MR reduction on enemies which is great with Sunfire Cape and in team-fights.
+Abyssal Mask gives Magic resist for resistances, AP for damage, and passive MR reduction on enemies which is great with Sunfire Cape and in team-fights.

-Replace Boots of Mobility with tier two boots of your choosing so you can team-fight better:
+Replace Mobility Boots with tier two boots of your choosing so you can team-fight better:

 Boots of Swiftness are great if the enemy has very little hard-CC, or if you want to be faster than other people.